The Samsung Galaxy Watch 3 has slimmed down, gained some more muscle (features) and takes the almost perfect Galaxy Watch 2018 to the next level.

 We can’t test LTE signal strength, but we were able to reliably tether to via BT 5.0 to the Samsung Galaxy S20 Ultra 5G at distances over 100 metres.
 In theory, it can extend to twice that.

-Samsung Australia has not published the LTE bands, but we understand that these are 1, 3, 5, 7, 8.
-It is missing the key band 28 (lower frequency 700MHz) that Telstra, Optus and Vodafone use for better in-building coverage, micro-cell repeaters and in rural areas.
+Update: Samsung Australia has not published the LTE bands.
+They are now confirmed 1, 3, 5, 7, 8 and the ley band for Telstra 28 (lower frequency 700MHz) used for better in-building coverage, micro-cell repeaters and in rural areas.
 If it can’t get an LTE signal, it reverts to 3G (UMTS Bands 1, 5, 8).

 The Apple Watch 5 supports LTE 1, 2, 3, 4, 5, 7, 8, 18, 20, 25, 26, 39, 40, 41, 66 before it reverts the 3G.
 But it does not have band 28 either.
 There have been many reports of the Watch 3 (and we presume 5) not being able to get either a 3G or 4G signal on Telstra when the phone can.